felipetovarhenao/bell-tutorials/public/markdown/05_expressions.md

 $x = 5 + 3 ## Easier to read
 ```

-With a solid understanding of basic expressions, you’re now ready to explore lists, which are crucial for handling complex data in _bell_.
+With a solid understanding of basic expressions, you’re ready to explore functions, which will allow you to manipulate data in powerful ways.